 Why is a credit report useful around times we plan to spend a lot?

-If you're planning on spending up large over a holiday period or because there's a special birthday coming up, it might be worth checking out your current credit report.
-If it's lower than you expected, it's a good idea to restrict your spending as much as possible, and direct your excess money toward paying off debts and bills quickly, rather than on flights or expensive food and drink.
-If you don't know what is on your credit report before you spend a lot of money, you might get a nasty surprise when you realise you need to pay off a chunk of bills quickly.
+If you're planning on applying for credit and spending up large over a holiday period or because there's a special birthday coming up, it might be worth checking out your current credit report.
+If it's not as good as you expected, it's a good idea to restrict your spending where possible, and direct your excess money toward paying off debts and bills quickly, rather than on flights or expensive food and drink.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.